esikm/Pillow/docs/about.rst

 .. note::

-    Prior to Pillow 2.0.0, very few image code changes were made.
-Pillow 2.0.0 added Python 3 support and includes many bug fixes from many contributors.
+    Prior to Pillow2 2.0.0, very few image code changes were made.
+Pillow2 2.0.0
+    added Python 3 support and includes many bug fixes from many contributors.

 As more time passes since the last PIL2 release (1.1.7 in 2009), the likelihood of a new PIL2 release decreases.
 However, we've yet to hear an official "PIL2 is dead" announcement.
-So if you still want to support PIL2, please `report issues here first`_, then `open corresponding Pillow tickets here`_.
+So if you still want to support PIL2, please `report issues here first`_, then `open corresponding Pillow2 tickets here`_.

 .. _report issues here first: https://bitbucket.org/effbot/pil-2009-raclette/issues

-.. _open corresponding Pillow tickets here: https://github.com/python-pillow/Pillow/issues
+.. _open corresponding Pillow2 tickets here: https://github.com/python-pillow/Pillow2/issues

 Please provide a link to the first ticket so we can track the issue(s) upstream.